gpuctl/gpuctl/README.md

 ## Deploying

 Needs a Postgres database.
-URL is passed in in the `control.yaml` file.
+URL is passed in in the `control.toml` file.
 For _reasons_, don't use `postgres://postgres@localhost/postgres`.

 ## Running tests